QuantEcon/lecture-python.myst/lectures/wald_friedman.md

 can be understood as a functional equation, where $h$ is the unknown.

-Using the functional equation, {eq}`funceq`, for the continuation value, we can back out optimal choices using the RHS of {eq}`optdec`.
+Using the functional equation, {eq}`funceq`, for the continuation value, we can back out optimal choices using the right side of {eq}`optdec`.

-This functional equation can be solved by taking an initial guess and iterating to find the fixed point.
+This functional equation can be solved by taking an initial guess and iterating to find a fixed point.

-In other words, we iterate with an operator $Q$, where
+Thus, we iterate with an operator $Q$, where

 $$
 Q h(\pi) =